On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 \subsection{Recap of the general assumptions}

 So far, we have discussed several reasonable assumptions concerning the objective function, the number format, and the rounding operation.
-To get concise statements in our convergence analysis and to make it easier for the reader to retrieve these properties, in the following we recap the conditions assumed for all the theoretical statements in this paper. \begin{framed} \begin{assump} \begin{enumerate} \item The objective function $f$ satisfies \refobjdef{objdef:plineq_nonconvex}. \item The evaluation of the components of $\nabla f$ satisfies the assumption of \refprop{prop:exptf_csr}.
-Moreover, the parameter $c$ depends only and at most polynomially on $n,L,\chi$. \item For every iteration step, the absolute error $\boldsymbol{\sigma}_1^{(k)}$ caused by evaluating the gradient satisfies \refeq{eq:bound_gradient}. \item The quantities $\bx^{(0)}$ and $t$ are exactly represented in finite-precision. \item All the iterates generated by GD are in a compact space such that $\Vert \bx^{(k)}-{\bx}^* \Vert \le \chi$. \item Overflow is never encountered during computations. \end{enumerate} \end{assump} \end{framed} Note that the \refassum{assum:universal assumption} 1. and 5. imply that $\Vert \nabla f(\bx^{(k)})\Vert\le L\,\chi$.
+To get concise statements in our convergence analysis and to make it easier for the reader to retrieve these properties, in the following, we recap the conditions assumed for all the theoretical statements in this paper.